praveensivasamy/java/README.md

-# java
+# Project : pipeline-batch-processor
-My personal projects
+A java framework for ETL.

 Features to be supported: